 - Weight gain

 These are the most common side effects, but there may be others.
 Please report all side effects to the doctor or nurse.

 In case of a severe side effect or reaction, call your doctor, nurse, or pharmacist at 901-595-3300.
 If you are outside the Memphis area, dial toll-free 1-866-2STJUDE (1-866-278-5833).

 Special instructions for Interleukin-2

-- Notify your doctor right away if you have any of the following side effects while receiving Interleukin-2:
+- Tell your doctor right away if you have any of these side effects while receiving interleukin-2:

 - Chest tightness, wheezing, trouble breathing

 - Signs of infection such as fever or chills

 - Severe dizziness or passing out (signs of low blood pressure)